jdhao/deep_firearm/README.md

 Representation for Fine-grained Firearm Retrieval".

-# How to run this code
+# How to run the code

 ## Package info